 - Item context should reflect the equal parts problem types.
-Refer to the Multiplication and Division Situations table, found on pages 35-36 of this document. - Items use a variety of representations of multiplication for students to interpret, such as equal groups, arrays, area, and/or measurement quantities. - Type I items may require students to select the context in which a total number of objects can be expressed as the multiplication expression. - Type II and III items may require students to provide a multiplication expression or ask students to provide a one-step word problem. - Items use operational symbols or correct mathematical words that precisely describe the meaning of multiplication in answer choices and in the stimulus.
-For example, 3 times 2 or 'the total number of objects in 3 groups of 2 objects each', not '3 times 2'. - 3.0A.A.2 Interpret whole-number quotients of whole numbers, e.g., interpret $56 \div 8$ as the number of objects in each share when 56 objects are partitioned equally into 8 shares, or as a number of shares when 56 objects are partitioned into equal shares of 8 objects each.
-For example, describe a context in which a number of shares or a number of groups can be expressed as $56 \div 8$.
+Refer to the Multiplication and Division Situations table, found in the back of this document. - Items use a variety of representations of multiplication for students to interpret, such as equal groups, arrays, area, and/or measurement quantities. - 3.OA.A.2 Interpret whole-number quotients of whole numbers, e.g., interpret 56 ÷ 8 as the number of objects in each share when 56 objects are partitioned equally into 8 shares, or as a number of shares when 56 objects are partitioned into equal shares of 8 objects each.
+For example, describe a context in which a number of shares or a number of groups can be expressed as 56 ÷ 8.